Kelly Clarkson collapses from the weight of her shame during competition with Anne Hathaway - KESQ

 By Sandra Gonzalez, CNN

-Because of you, Anna Hathaway, Kelly Clarkson may never be able to play “Sing That Name That Tune” again.
+Because of you, Anne Hathaway, Kelly Clarkson may never be able to play “Sing That Name That Tune” again.

 The daytime talk show host and singer had a hilarious but deeply relatable moment of shame on her show Tuesday during a game with the Oscar-winning actress.